 Cradles to Crayons is a nonprofit organization that provides homeless and low-income children with the essentials they require in order to thrive.
 They accept donations of clothing, shoes, books, baby supplies and diapers, equipment, batteries, and infant gear (especially strollers, and car seats within five years old).
 They are also in need of hygiene products for older children.
 They do not accept stuffed animals, ride-on toys, or play structures.

-There are many drop-off locations located throughout the Boston area.
+There are many drop-off locations to donate kids items throughout the Boston area.
 To find the one closest to you, click here.

-The Little Fox is a donation-based nonprofit children’s resale shop benefiting the Arlington Fox Branch Library.
+The Fox and Robbin Shop is a donation-based nonprofit children’s resale shop benefiting the Arlington Fox Branch Library.
 They accept donations of anything child related and provide tax receipts for anyone who would like one.
 All money raised from the reselling of children’s items goes back to the library and supports ongoing programs!

 In this innovative program, Children’s Clothing Exchange members are able to trade their child’s outgrown clothing, books, toys, and gear for age-appropriate items.
 Credits are given for each donation, with which new items may be purchased.
 If you do not have children’s items to trade, credits may be earned by volunteering.
 An annual fee of $50 per family is charged, or $25 per family along with 25 volunteer hours.